alari777/project-hsl-citybike-app/README.md

 # - For development mode: `.env.development`
 # - For production mode: `.env.production`

-# You need to run next command once after you have cloned this project in order to create the database structure via `prisma orm`.
+# You need to run next command once after you have cloned this project
+# in order to create the database structure via `prisma orm`.
-## In that case will be created next tables: Stations and Trips
+# In that case will be created 2 tables: Stations and Trips
 npx prisma db push

 # In order to start this application in development mode.